Topics covered in this lesson*:

 These are quick reads and will get you up to speed on the why curation is important, both for you professionally and as a skill to teach students.

-- Curation Situations: Let us count the ways – July 2017 article by Joyce Valenza discusses what curation really is, why it’s important and provides lots of situations where school librarians add value by curating content.
+- Curation Situations: Let us count the ways – July 2017 article by Joyce Valenza discusses what curation really is, why it’s important and provides lots of situations where school librarians and other educators add value by curating content.

 - Content Curation: Tools and Strategies for Teachers